 Taxonomy: Pseudoparasites and Artifacts

-Heterodera egg - 87 x 37 microns (vary from 82-120x 24-42 microns).
+Heterodera egg - 87 x 37 microns.
 These eggs of plant nematodes are accidently ingested or contaminate water or food and are harmless spurious infections.
 They are thin shelled, elongate-ovoid with rounded ends and may be flattened on one side.
 These parasitic nematodes are commonly in the roots and stems of edible plants like radishes, turnips. (cf Hookworm egg- 56-75 microns x 36-40 microns, oval with broadly rounded ends and have a clear space between the devloping embryo and the thin egg shell.).

 First Picture |

 Next Picture |